au-ts/libvmm/docs/MANUAL.md

 Since the socket device is a purely virtual concept, it does not connect to a device via sDDF and instead communicates directly with other guests.

+### Sound

+The sound device makes use of the 'sound' device class in sDDF.

+There are no feature bits to implement.
+The legacy interface is not supported.

+The sound device communicates with a hardware sound device via a sDDF sound virtualiser.

 # Adding platform support